|Financial Strength Rating||A-|

-It is safe to assume that, when legal, auto insurance companies will use your credit score as a rating factor.
+It is safe to assume that, when legal, a car insurance company will use your credit score as a rating factor.
 There are two exceptions.

-- If you live in California, Hawaii, or Massachusetts, auto insurance companies are not allowed to use your credit report as a rating factor.
+- If you live in California, Hawaii, or Massachusetts, a car insurance company is not allowed to use your credit report as a rating factor.

-- There are also a handful of auto insurance companies that base their rates exclusively on telematic data.
+- There are also a handful of car insurance companies that base their insurance rates exclusively on telematic data.
 These companies collect information on your driving behavior and use it to determine the risk you pose as a driver.

-How can I get a State Auto - Auto Insurance quote
+How can I get a State Auto - Auto Insurance insurance quote

 - Visit the State Auto Insurance Companies website.

-- Fill in the insurance quote application form.
+- Fill out the insurance online quote application form.
 You will typically need to provide personal information, such as your name, vehicle, driver's license, and address.